 17 By the time he got to the man, the Lord God was running out of ideas, so he muttered, ‘Because you listened to your wife, I’m going to… erm… make the ground difficult to work, and… 18 make loads of spiky plants so that you can prick yourself.
 Yeah!
 Have fun getting all prickled and shit.
 19 Oh, and you can’t eat from my magical Tree of Life either!’

 20 Later that day, the man said to his wife, ‘You know, it’s pretty weird to keep calling out “the woman” during sex.
 Maybe I should give you a name.’

 ‘What do you have in mind?’ she replied.

 ‘That’s a man’s name!’

-21 And with a flick of his wrist, the Lord skinned several animals alive and fashioned their skins into fur coats for Adam and Eve, complete with matching fur hats, mittens, and boots.
+21 Meanwhile, the Lord, who had noticed the humans’ embarrassment over being naked, decided to make them some clothes.
+With a flick of his wrist he skinned several animals alive, and he fashioned their skins into fur coats for Adam and Eve, complete with matching fur hats, mittens, and boots.